quicwg/base-drafts/draft-ietf-quic-transport.md

 address.
 Successful completion of the cryptographic handshake implicitly provides proof that the client has received packets from the server.

 The client should allow for additional Retry packets being sent in response to Initial packets sent containing a token.
 There are several situations in which the server might not be able to use the previously generated token to validate the client's address and must send a new Retry.
 A reasonable limit to the number of tries the client allows for, before giving up, is 3.
-That is, the should echo the address validation token from a new Retry packet up to 3 times.
-After that, the client may give up on the connection attempt.
+That is, the client SHOULD echo the address validation token from a new Retry packet up to 3 times.
+After that, it MAY give up on the connection attempt.

 ### Address Validation for Future Connections